JabRef/JabRef-Browser-Extension/README.md

 #!/bin/bash
 java -jar /my/target/to/JabRef.jar "$@"
 ````
+After creating this file, remember to make it executable using `chmod +x scriptname.sh`.
 Thanks to [ClemSc](https://github.com/ClemSc) for providing this workaround.

 About this Add-On
 ---------------------